naacl-org/naacl-app-2019/README.md

 ## Basics

 The first thing to do is to fill out the Basics section under the "Event Content" tab of the Whova EMS.
+This includes the following information:
+- the conference name,
+- dates
+- address of the venue
+- description
+- welcome message
+- website address
+- twitter hashtag
+- app logo image (see `images/app-logo.png` for NAACL 2019 logo)
+- header image (see `images/header.jpg`)

-This is information like the the conference, name, dates, address of the venue, description, website address, twitter hashtag, etc. Some of this might be pre-populated by the Whova folks.
+Some of this might be pre-populated by the Whova folks.

 ## Sponsors